SyncfusionExamples/getting-started-with-the-dotnet-maui-listview/README.md

 # Getting Started with the .NET MAUI ListView
 The [.NET MAUI ListView](https://www.syncfusion.com/maui-controls/maui-listview?utm_source=github&utm_medium=listing&utm_campaign=maui-listview-github-samples) is used to present lists of data in a vertical or horizontal orientation with different layouts virtually.
-A quick-start project that helps you to integrate a ListView control in the .NET MAUI application by adding Syncfusion MAUI ListView package from NuGet.
+A quick-start project that helps you to integrate a ListView control in the .NET MAUI application.
 This project also explains on how to select items in the list, change its layout, and add a header and footer.

 ## Project prerequisites
 Make sure that you have the compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) with the Dot NET MAUI workload and [.NET Core SDK 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later version in your machine before starting to work on this project.